-A Brief History of AIM and Independent Living
+History of Abilities in Motion & Independent Living

-Abilities in Motion (AIM) began its service to the community in 1989 when it incorporated as the Berks County Center for Independent Living.
-Centers for Independent Living (CIL) developed from the grass roots advocacy of individuals across the nation who championed the Independent Living Movement.
+Abilities in Motion (AIM) began its service to the community in 1989 when it incorporated as the Berks County Center for Independent Living (BCCIL).
+Centers for Independent Living (CIL) developed from the grassroots advocacy of individuals across the nation who championed the Independent Living Movement.

 The Independent Living Movement grew from some of the greatest social activism of the time.
-From Civil Rights in the 60s, through to the Americans with Disabilities Act of 1990, the Independent Living Movement maintained that individuals with Disabilities had the right to the same control and choices in their lives as non-disabled people have.
+From Civil Rights in the 1960s, through to the Americans with Disabilities Act of 1990, the Independent Living Movement maintained that individuals with disabilities had the right to the same control and choices in their lives as non-disabled people have.
 Living independently means having the opportunity and ability to take the bus, go to school, work at a job, and raise a family with the same freedom as anyone else.
-Independent Living means inclusion and reasonable access; recognition of basic rights and accommodations.
+Independent Living means inclusion and reasonable access, recognition of basic rights, and accommodations.

 - Service Coordination – a program that coordinates home and community-based services that allow people to be independent in their homes and communities;